gregoriomezquita/DRL_Tennis/Report.md

 In the second code cell is where the agents are trained to learn the task acording with a certain hyperparameters.
 The third and last cell is to see how the agents behave once trained.

 The agents (2) are implemented in [Agents.py](Agents.py).
 This class depends on [ddpg.py](ddpg.py) and  [model.py](model.py).
-The first define one single agent following [DDPG algorithm](https://arxiv.org/abs/1509.02971) and the second define the network chosen for an agent.
+The first one define a single agent following [DDPG algorithm](https://arxiv.org/abs/1509.02971) and the second one define the network chosen for an agent.

-[Agents.py] contiene la definicion de n agentes independientes que pueden aprender de su propia experiencia o de la experiencia de todos.
+[Agents.py](Agents.py) contiene la definicion de n agentes independientes que pueden aprender de su propia experiencia o de la experiencia de todos.
 Veremos varias posibilidades segun lo que introduzcamos en la memoria de experiencia en la fase de aprendizaje:
+[Agents.py](Agents.py) contains the definition of n independent agents who can learn from their own experience or from everyone's experience.
+Also it contains an implementation of Multi-Agent scheme acording to the paper [Multi Agent Actor Critic for Mixed Cooperative Competitive environments](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf) by [OpenAI]().
+We will see several possibilities according to what we enter in the experience replay buffer at the learning phase:

 1. Each agent learns from its own experience.
 Experience replay buffer is feeded with the following tuples: